cryoelite/Notes/JS/pages/Operator.md

   ```
   This allows us to do ``chain assignment``, which is evaluated from right to left if everything has same precedence.
 - The ',' (comma) operator has a precedency of 1.
-This operator only returns the value of it's right operand.
+This operator only returns the value of its right operand.
   For ex.:
   ```js
   let x= (2+3,4+5); //returns 9